Models of G-spectra as presheaves of spectra: The bicategory and -category

-\begin{rem}\mylabel{product} There is also a product $\times\colon G\sE(A)\times G\sE(B)\rtarr G\sE(A\times B)$.
+\begin{rem} There is also a product $\times\colon G\sE(A)\times G\sE(B)\rtarr G\sE(A\times B)$.
 It takes $(D,E)$ to $D\times E$, where $D$ and $E$ are finite $G$-sets over $A$ and $B$, respectively.
 This product is also strictly associative and unital, with unit the unit of $G\sE(1)$, and it has an evident commutativity isomorphism.
-Restriction to the object $1$ gives the ``multiplicative'' permutative category of \myref{Biperm}.
-This product distributes over $\amalg$ and makes the enriched category $G\sE$ of the next definition into a ``strict symmetric monoidal category enriched in permutative categories'' in a sense defined in \cite{Guill}. \end{rem}
+Restriction to the object $1$ gives the ``multiplicative'' permutative category of \autoref{Biperm}.
+This product distributes over $\amalg$ and {\it almost} makes the enriched category $G\sE$ of the next definition into a ``category enriched in permutative categories'', in the sense defined in \cite{Guill}.
+The ``almost'' refers to the fact that the category we define does not have a strict unit, a problem that was encountered in \cite{BO} and is fixed in \autoref{Whisker} below. \end{rem}

-\begin{defn}\mylabel{span1} We define a category $G\sE$ ``enriched in permutative categories'' as follows.
+\begin{defn} We define a bicategory $G\sE$ with a permutative {hom groupoid} for each pair of objects as follows.
 The $0$-cells of $G\sE$ are the finite $G$-sets, which may be thought of as the categories $G\sE(A)$.
-The permutative category $G\sE(A,B)$ of $1$-cells and $2$-cells $A\rtarr B$ is $G\sE(B\times A)$, as defined in \myref{PermCat}.
+The permutative {groupoid} $G\sE(A,B)$ of $1$-cells and $2$-cells $A\rtarr B$ is $G\sE(B\times A)$, as defined in \autoref{PermCat}.
+The $1$-cells are thought of as spans and the $2$-cells as isomorphisms of spans.
 The composition

 is defined via pullbacks, as in the diagram (\ref{pbdiag}).
-Precisely, the pullback $F$ is the sub $G$-set of $E\times D$ consisting of the elements $(e,d)$ such that $d$ and $e$ map to the same element $b\in B$.
-This composition is strictly associative and unital. \end{defn}
+Precisely, following \cite[7.2]{BO}, we choose the pullback $F$ in (\ref{pbdiag}) to be the sub $G$-set of $E\times D$, ordered lexicographically, consisting of the elements $(e,d)$ such that $d$ and $e$ map to the same element of $B$.
+The diagonal map $\Delta_A:A\rtarr A\times A$ serves as a unit $1$-cell, and it is helpful to reinterpret composition in terms of the diagram \autoref{pbdiagtoo}. \end{defn}

+\begin{rem} This bicategory is almost a $2$-category.
+The composition of spans is strictly associative, but if $|A|\geq 2$ then $\Delta_A:A\rtarr A\times A$ acts as a strict unit only on the right and so should be called a pseudo-unit $1$-cell.
+The point is that with our chosen model for the pullback, the left map in the span composition

+must be order-preserving.
+Therefore, if $f$ is not order-preserving, then $\Delta_B\circ E \neq E$.
+However, in view of the evident commutative diagram